quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 {: #recovery-losstimerupdated-def title="RecoveryLossTimerUpdated definition"}

 ## packet_lost {#recovery-packetlost}
-Importance: Core

 The `packet_lost` event is emitted when a packet is deemed lost by loss detection.
+It has Core importance level; see {{Section 9.2 of QLOG-MAIN}}.

 It is RECOMMENDED to populate the optional `trigger` field in order to help disambiguate among the various possible causes of a loss declaration.

 Definition: